 Abstract

-These instructions give you guidelines for preparing papers for Revista Avances, Investigación en Ingeniería.
+These instructions provide the guidelines for the preparation of documents for Revista Avances, Investigación en Ingeniería.
 Use this document as a template if you are using Microsoft Word 6.0 or later.
-Contents information about formats, size and letter types, sections structuration which compose the paper, tables, figures and references presentation forms.
-Define all symbols used in the abstract.
-Do not cite references in the abstract.
-This must content until 150 words.
+It contains information about formats, sizes and fonts, structuring of the sections that compose the article, and the correct way to present tables, figures, and references.
+Regarding the abstract, it should be 200 words long, all the symbols that are used should be defined and it should not include references.

-Keywords: About five key words or phrases in alphabetical order are included, separated by commas, for example, biomedicine, degrees of freedom, in-situ, tracking.
+Keywords: should include about five key words or phrases in alphabetical order , separated by commas; for example: biomedicine, degrees of freedom, in-situ, tracking.

 Introduction